 - Remove the spark plugs (tools are supplied in tool kit).
-Refer to SPARK PLUGS in the MAINTENANCE PROCEDURES section. - Crank engine several times. - Install new spark plugs if possible or clean and dry spark plugs. - If engine does not start, see an authorized Can-Am dealer.
+Refer to SPARK PLUGS in the MAINTENANCE PROCEDURES section. - Crank engine several times. - Install new spark plugs if possible or clean and dry spark plugs. - If engine does not start, seek service from an authorized Can-Am dealer, repair shop, or person of your own choosing for maintenance, repair, or replacement.
+Please refer to the US EPA EMISSIONS-RELATED WARRANTY contained herein for information about warranty claims.

-No fuel to the engine (spark plug dry when removed).
+2. No fuel to the engine (spark plug dry when removed).

 - Check fuel tank level.

 - Check fuel pump fuse.

 - Obstructed fuel pump pre-filter or fuel pump failure.
-See an authorized Can-Am dealer.
+Seek service from an authorized Can-Am dealer, repair shop, or person of your own choosing for maintenance, repair, or replacement.
+Please refer to the US EPA EMISSIONS-RELATED WARRANTY contained herein for information about warranty claims.

-Spark plug/ignition (no spark).
+3. Spark plug/ignition (no spark).

 - Check ignition fuse. - Remove spark plug then reconnect to ignition coil. - Start engine with spark plug grounded to the engine away from spark plug hole.
-If no spark appears, replace spark plug. - If trouble persists, contact an authorized Can-Am dealer.
+If no spark appears, replace spark plug. - If trouble persists, seek service from an authorized Can-Am dealer, repair shop, or person of your own choosing for maintenance, repair, or replacement.
+Please refer to the US EPA EMISSIONS-RELATED WARRANTY contained herein for information about warranty claims.